-- (f) Elderly (persons at least 60 years of age) (7 CFR section 247.9(a)). - (2) Income Eligibility.
-State agencies determine income eligibility guidelines for program participants, within the parameters of the income eligibility guidelines provided in program regulations: 7 CFR section 247.9(b) for women, infants, and children and 7 CFR section 247.9(c) for the elderly.
-They must be approved in advance by FNS as part of the State agency's State Plan. - (a) Criteria for women, infants, and children - The State agency must set income eligibility limits that are at or below 185 percent of the Department of Health and Human Services Poverty Guidelines (see http://aspe.hhs.gov/poverty/index.cfm), but not below 100 percent of these guidelines.
+- (2) Income Eligibility.
+State agencies determine income eligibility guidelines for program participants, within the parameters of the income eligibility guidelines provided in program regulations: 7 CFR section 247.9(b) for women, infants, and children who were receiving benefits as of February 6, 2014, and 7 CFR section 247.9(c) for the elderly.
+They must be approved in advance by FNS as part of the State agency's State Plan. - (a) Criteria for women, infants, and children - The eligibility requirements in this section apply only to women, infants, and children who were certified and receiving CSFP benefits on February 6, 2014, and whose enrollment has continued without interruption.
+Effective February 7, 2014, no new applications from women, infants, or children may be approved.
+The State agency must set income eligibility limits that are at or below 185 percent of the Department of Health and Human Services Poverty Guidelines (see http://aspe.hhs.gov/poverty/index.cfm), but not below 100 percent of these guidelines.
 Women, infants, and children are also considered income eligible based on their participation in the Temporary Assistance for Needy Families (TANF) program (CFDA 93.558), the Supplemental Nutrition Assistance Program (SNAP) (CFDA 10.551), or Medicaid (CFDA 93.778).
 States may also choose to make these applicants automatically income eligible if they participate in one or more Federal, State, or local food, health, or welfare programs that have income eligible criteria equal to or lower than the established CSFP limits. - (b) Criteria for elderly persons The State agency must set income eligibility limits that are below 130 percent of the Federal poverty income guidelines (7 CFR sections 247.9(b) though (e)). - (3) Eligibility Criteria at State's Discretion In addition to categorical and income eligibility, the State agency may also require that applicants (a) be at nutritional risk, as determined by a physician or by local agency health staff; and/or (b) reside within the service area of a local agency when applying for benefits (7 CFR section 247.9(f)).

-b.
-TEFAP

-(1) Receipt of USDA Foods for Household Use - An ERA certifies households eligible to receive USDA foods for household consumption by applying income eligibility criteria established by the State agency (7 CFR section 251.5(b)).
-These criteria are

-- approved in advance by FNS as part of the State agency's distribution plan (7 CFR section 251.6(a)). - (2) Receipt of Prepared Meals There is no means test for eligibility of persons receiving prepared meals.
+- b.
+TEFAP - (1) Receipt of USDA Foods for Household Use An ERA certifies households eligible to receive USDA foods for household consumption by applying income eligibility criteria established by the State agency (7 CFR section 251.5(b)).
+These criteria are approved in advance by FNS as part of the State agency's distribution plan (7 CFR section 251.6(a)). - (2) Receipt of Prepared Meals There is no means test for eligibility of persons receiving prepared meals.
 Their eligibility is derived from the ERA's eligibility to receive USDA foods from TEFAP and use them in prepared meals (7 CFR section 251.5(a)(2)). - 2.
 Eligibility for Group of Individuals or Area of Service Delivery Not Applicable.